What's new: ChangelogSee the changelog here.

 The HTML5 Geolocation feature enables users to communicate their own position to a web application.
 Check out the Mozilla guide on how to implement geolocation into your website or web app.
 In WebViewGold, the HTML5 Geolocation API will work by default after you integrated it into your web content.
 Since iOS 10, Geolocation is available for https-sites only, so please make sure to use a web app URL starting with https:// instead of http:// when using location requests.
 Demo: https://www.w3schools.com/html/html5_geolocation.asp

 Push notifications are notifications that appear on your smartphone without opening the app.
 These types of messages allow fantastic interaction with customers and users of the app.
-Your app does not have to be open for receiving these kind of notifications.
+Your app does not have to be open to receiving these kinds of notifications.
 This way, your customers do not miss any important news or messages.
 Push Notifications are suitable for many cases, e.g., for updates to orders, live tickers, or social media community.
 There must be an internet connection to allow app users to receive push messages.
 WebViewGold supports multiple ways of reaching your users via push notifications.
-If you do NOT want to use push notifications at all, open AppDelegate.swift and set askforpushpermissionatfirstrun to false in order to prevent asking the app user for notification permission.
+If you do NOT want to use push notifications at all, open Config.swift and set askforpushpermissionatfirstrun to false in order to prevent asking the app user for notification permission.

 <script> var seconds = 120; //seconds from now on var message = "It is Happy Hour now!
 Check it out!"; //the message var button = "Open App"; //the text of the button window.location.href = "sendlocalpushmsg://push.send?s="+ seconds +"=msg!"+ message +"&!#"+ button +""; </script>

 <script> window.location.href = "sendlocalpushmsg://push.send.cancel"; </script>

-If you want to use OneSignal in your app, activate these options in Constant.swift (by switching the values from false to true) and make sure to also replace the placeholder oneSignalID with your own.
+If you want to use OneSignal in your app, activate these options in Config.swift (by switching the values from false to true) and make sure to also replace the placeholder oneSignalID with your own.